Sam00Edwards/book-nook/README.md

     - It also allows for booking an appointment to view and possibly purchase some vintage books.

 * **Find Us Section**
 ![Find us section image](assets/readme-files/map.JPG)

-    - A google maps map has been embedded into the page here to allowing visitors to easily locate the tea-room.
+    - A google maps map has been embedded into the page here to allow visitors to easily locate the tea-room.

 [Back to top ⇧](#the-book-nook)